introlab/opentera/docs/deployment/DeployWithDockerCompose.md

 ### Connect to Redis

 Redis connexion is available on port **6380**.
-You can you your favorite tool to inspect the cache.
+You can use your favorite tool to inspect the cache.

 ### Debugging with VS Code